densedever/Articles/features-of-functional-programming.md

 # Functional Programming in a Nutshell

-I saw a post in another group on the features of OOP and was inspired to put together my own post (because I hate OOP)!
+I saw a post in another group on the features of OOP and was inspired to put together my own post!

 Features of functional programming: